BarnaTB/StackOverflow-lite/README.md

 ## Built With

-The project has been built with the following technologies so far:
+The project has been built with the following technologies:

     * HTML
     * CSS
     * Javascript
+    * Python/Flask

 ## Contributions